 - Take part in the Future Cities Design Studio, which features IAAC’s interdisciplinary approach on architecture, urbanism, computational design, and digital fabrication,

-- Conceive and execute design projects in studio space located at the Institute for Advanced Architecture of Catalonia (IAAC) in the [email protected] area of Barcelona
+- Conceive and execute design projects in studio space located at the Institute for Advanced Architecture of Catalonia (IAAC) in the [email protected] area of Barcelona,

-- Use the FabLab facilities at the IAAC, a cutting-edge education and research academic institution dedicated to the development of architecture that meets the challenges of the 21st century
+- Use the FabLab facilities at the IAAC, a cutting-edge education and research academic institution dedicated to the development of an architecture that meets the challenges of the 21st century,

 HANDS-ON DESIGN STUDIO AND WORKSHOPS

 At the Institute for Advanced Architecture of Catalonia (IAAC), you’ll create projects that push the limits of what’s possible with technology today.
-You’ll design projects that optimize, conserve, or reuse natural and built resources, provide healthful environments, and reduce the environmental impact of the build environment through carbon-neutral design, bioclimatic design, and energy efficiency.
+You’ll design projects that optimize, conserve, or reuse natural and built resources, provide healthful environments, and reduce the environmental impact of the built environment through carbon-neutral design, bioclimatic design, and energy efficiency.
 The Global Architecture and Design program consists of 3 courses: Future Cities Design Studio (6 Credits – 90 Hours/Term), Science, Engineering and Technology Worksop (3 Credits – 45 Hours/Term) & Future Cities Seminar (3 Credits – 45 Hours/Term):